-A Fine Mesh Bag
+Fine Mesh Bag

-A Fine Wire Sieve
+Fine Wire Sieve

-You can use a disposable coffee filter or a reusable one; either will work in place of cheesecloth when straining.
-Since the weave of the mesh is pretty tight (it has to be to keep the grounds out of your coffee), you’ll find it does a beautiful job of straining other foods.
+Whether you have disposable coffee filters or a reusable one, either will work in place of cheesecloth when straining.
+Since the weave of the material is pretty tight (it has to be to keep the grounds out of your coffee), you’ll find it does a beautiful job of straining other foods.
 If using the filter from your coffee maker, just be sure to clean it well before returning it to the machine.